-The Florida Gold Seal Vocational Scholars award is created within the Florida Bright Futures Scholarship Program to recognize and reward academic achievement and career preparation by high school students
+The Florida Gold Seal Vocational Scholars award is created within the Florida Bright Futures Scholarship Program to recognize and reward academic achievement and career preparation by high school students who wish to continue their education.
+This award can only be used to fund a career education or certificate program.
+Florida high school students who wish to qualify for the Florida Gold Seal Vocational Scholars (GSC) award must meet the following initial eligibility requirements:

-- Meet the General Eligibility requirements for Bright Futures; - Achieve the required weighted minimum 3.0 GPA in the non-elective high school courses; - Take at least three (3) full credits in a single Career and Technical Education Program; - Achieve the required minimum 3.5 unweighted GPA in the Career Education courses; - Achieve the required minimum score on the ACT®, SAT®, or Florida Post-secondary Education Readiness Test (P.E.R.T.) exams - Complete 30 service hours.
+- Meet the General Eligibility requirements for Bright Futures; - Achieve the required weighted minimum 3.0 GPA in the non-elective high school courses; - Take at least three (3) full credits in a single Career and Technical Education Program; - Achieve the required minimum 3.5 unweighted GPA in the Career Education courses: - Achieve the required minimum score on the ACT®, SAT®, or Florida Post-secondary Education Readiness Test (P.E.R.T.) exams - Complete 30 service hours.